Snikeron/flymystuff/README.md

 ## Introduction
 FlyMyStuff is a global network connecting international Shoppers with Flyers who have baggage space to spare.

-Quite often, people who have travelled overseas and returned, find themselves craving for more of a favourite item or items that they have bought at a store but have been unable to find online stores that can ship the item over to them, or the postage costs outweight the benefits, or the postage takes far too long to reach them and could be lost.
+Quite often, people who have travelled overseas and returned, find themselves craving for more of a favourite item or items that they have bought at a store but have been unable to find online stores that can ship the item over to them, or perhaps the postage costs outweigh the benefits, or the postage takes far too long to reach them and could be lost.

 Flymystuff offers a way for these **Shoppers** to connect with **Flyers** who will be travelling to their place of interest and returning to the **Shopper's** location.